ricardohsilva/free-agent__ngrx-weather/README.md

 ```

 Since we have an Effect listening to the Action `getLocationsStart`.
 This effect will be called.
 If the response is equal a success, a new Action will be dispatch with name `getLocationsEnd`.
-Otherwise, `locationsError`.
+Otherwise, the new Action will be `locationsError`.

 ```typescript
     getLocations$ = createEffect((): any => this.actions$.pipe(